Introduction

 Nurses

-• Practice nurses – These are usually adult trained nurses employed by the GP practices to look after long-term conditions, and perform certain procedures such as immunisations or cervical smears.
+- Practice nurses – trained nurses employed by the GP practices to look after long-term adult conditions, and perform certain procedures such as immunisations or cervical smears.
 Their only role in looking after children is the provision of childhood immunisations and the management of asthma.
 They will do wound dressing, stitches removal, injections and other common tasks.

-• School nurses – do routine health checks and give healthcare advice and support to 5 to 19 year olds in schools, as educated at home.
+- School nurses – routine health checks and healthcare advice and support for 5 to 19 year olds in schools, or educated at home.
 More detail in the health professionals section.

-• Specialist nurses – work in a variety of acute and community settings, specialising in a particular area of practice.
+- Specialist nurses – work across settings, specialising in an area.
 For example; ADHD, asthma, cardiac liaison, cystic fibrosis, diabetes, epilepsy, oncology outreach, paediatric continence, renal, respiratory, stoma and vaginal nerve stimulator devices (VNS).

-Occupational Therapist (OT) – helps children and young people and their families to maximise participation in daily activities.
+Occupational Therapist (OT) – helps children and young people to develop everyday skills and independence.
 OT from health can support the development of everyday skills through special exercises, and new ways to do the task, and OT from social care and education can assess the need for special equipment or environmental adaptations.
 More detail in the health professionals and social care professionals section.

-Orthopaedic Surgeon – Doctors with a special interest in disorders of bones and joints.
+Orthopaedic Surgeon – doctors who treat bones and joints.

 P